 Unfortunately the restaurant was forced to relocate in December 2017 due to the redevelopment of the Crystalbrook Superyacht Marina, and now has a new home on Wharf Street.

-While George the famous Port Douglas groper, who used to beg for scraps in the waters below the decking, is no longer a feature at this seafood restaurant in Port Douglas, the menu is still bursting with fresh seafood, from Beer Battered Line Caught Fish and Chips, to Prawn and Chorizo Spaghetti, Mud Crab, Black Lipped Mussels and Seared Scallops.
+While it has lost its fabulous overwater location and George the famous Port Douglas groper, who used to beg for scraps in the waters below the decking, is no longer a feature at this seafood restaurant in Port Douglas, the menu is still bursting with fresh seafood, from Beer Battered Line Caught Fish and Chips, to Prawn and Chorizo Spaghetti, Mud Crab, Black Lipped Mussels and Seared Scallops.

 Go large and treat yourselves to the OTI Famed Chilled Seafood Platter for Two, which comes piled high with oysters, prawns, mussels, sashimi, bugs, yabbies and a whole mud crab.